threestudio-project/threestudio/README.md

 ## News

+- 05/29/2023: An experimental implementation of Zero123!
+Following the instructions [here](https://github.com/threestudio-project/threestudio#zero123-) to have a try.
 - 05/26/2023: An experimental implementation of ProlificDreamer!
-Following the instruction [here](https://github.com/threestudio-project/threestudio#prolificdreamer-) to have a try.
+Following the instructions [here](https://github.com/threestudio-project/threestudio#prolificdreamer-) to have a try.
 - 05/14/2023: You can experiment with the SDS loss on 2D images using our [2dplayground](2dplayground.ipynb).
 - 05/13/2023: You can now try threestudio on [Google Colab](https://colab.research.google.com/github/threestudio-project/threestudio/blob/main/threestudio.ipynb)!
 - 05/11/2023: We now support exporting textured meshes!
 See [here](https://github.com/threestudio-project/threestudio#export-meshes) for instructions.